CHERBOURG’S CAPTURE TO REPLACE LOST MULBERRY HARBOR

 Cherbourg, France June 26, 1944

-On June 19–22, 1944, a violent gale featuring 32‑knot winds hit the two huge Mulberry artificial harbors that the Allies had built in England, towed across the English Channel under danger of wind, weather, and enemy air attack, and planted off the Normandy invasion beaches, one off Omaha, the other off Gold, on D‑Day+8 (June 14).
-Measuring two miles long by one mile wide, the prefabricated harbors with their sheltered waters and their pontoon-supported ramps to the beaches were intended to deliver greater supplies of men, armor, vehicles, and munitions than landing craft could.
-Indeed, in just five days between June 14 and 18 the Mulberry harbor off Omaha Beach had moved a daily average of over 8,500 tons of cargo ashore.
-Allied planners appeared correct in their conviction that the artificial harbors, each of which could unload seven ships simultaneously, were essential for the success of Operation Overlord.
+On June 19–22, 1944, a violent gale featuring 32‑knot/59‑km/h winds hit the two huge Mulberry artificial harbors that the Allies had built in England, towed across the English Channel under danger of wind, weather, and enemy air attack, and planted off the Normandy invasion beaches, one off Omaha, the other off Gold, on D‑Day+8 (June 14).
+Measuring 2 miles/3.2 km long by 1 mile/1.6 km wide, the prefabricated harbors with their sheltered waters and their pontoon-supported ramps to the beaches were intended to deliver greater supplies of men, armor, vehicles, and munitions than landing craft could.
+Indeed, in just 5 days between June 14 and 18 the Mulberry harbor off Omaha Beach had moved a daily average of over 8,500 tons of cargo ashore.
+Allied planners appeared correct in their conviction that the artificial harbors, each of which could unload 7 ships simultaneously, were essential for the success of Operation Overlord.

 The June 1944 gale, the worst to hit the Channel in 40 years, inflicted losses greater than the enemy had been able to exact on the Allies: 800 ships were sunk or beached and more than 140,000 tons of supplies destroyed.
 Gone was the Mulberry harbor at Omaha Beach—deemed irreparable.
 The other one at Arromanches (center of the Gold Beach landing zone), better protected, was nevertheless damaged.
 The setback was colossal.
-GIs were down to two days of ammunition.
-The nearest replacement harbor, Cherbourg, at the tip of the Cotentin Peninsula, was 40 miles from the smashed Mulberry harbor at Omaha Beach and firmly in German hands.
+GIs were down to 2 days of ammunition.
+The nearest replacement harbor, Cherbourg, at the tip of the Cotentin Peninsula, was 40 miles/64 km northwest of the smashed Mulberry harbor at Omaha Beach and firmly in German hands.

 On this date, June 26, 1944, U.S. infantry divisions, aided by P‑47 Thunderbolt dive-bombers, captured the heavily defended hilltop bastion that dominated Cherbourg and its harbor, Fort du Roule.
 Below the fort was a battery of 105mm guns in casemates built into the hillside.
 The city’s 21,000‑man garrison under Maj.
 Gen. Karl-Wilhelm von Schlieben, some of whom were Osttruppen “volunteers” (actually Polish and Soviet former POWs in German uniforms), surrendered piecemeal due to communications breakdowns between Wehrmacht (German armed forces) units.
 Allied mopping-up operations on nearby Cap de la Hague Peninsula were completed by July 1, which was also the last day the enemy could conceivably have reversed their sagging fortunes in Normandy.